How To Get Cigarette Smell Out Of Clothes Efficiently

 Home Remedies Equipment

 Another option is to use a home remedy, such as vinegar, baking soda, lemon juice, and vodka alcohol.
-These remedies are often more effective to eliminate tough odors than commercial products and are much less expensive.
+These remedies are often more effective in eliminating tough odors than commercial products and are much less expensive.

 Other Tools